Britannia Flight Deck: A Study in Detail

 Layout Arrangements & Detailing

 With the bulky flight crew seats having taken shape, I shifted my attention to the rest of the flight deck layout.
 A new 0.3mm floor was made and detailed with rows of rivets according to the Structural Repair Manual.
-A pair of metal plates on either side of the centre pedestal were crafted from pewter sheet and will be left unpainted for higher realism.
+A pair of metal panels on either side of the centre pedestal were crafted from pewter sheet and will be left unpainted for higher realism.
 The instrument panel and control column supports were of hybrid construction, including custom photo-etched parts, Albion Brass tubes, and plastic rods & strips.
 Similarly, the centre pedestal also featured a hybrid approach with 3D-printed and photo-etched components.
 The rudder pedals were based on photo-etched parts of my own design but proved to be much more challenging than originally anticipated.
 They have now successfully been installed in their appropriate location on the dashboard mounting tube.

 Navigator & Radio Officer Crew Stations